 The Not-So-Secret Way Israel Dominates the Battlefield

 The Israel Defense Forces field a wide variety of American military equipment, due to significant amounts of American military aid to Israel.
 However, American equipment has not always been the best suited to the tough desert and urban conditions encountered by the IDF.
-As a result, American equipment in Israeli service is often extensively modified to fit the IDF’s unique mission.
+As a result, American equipment in Israeli service is often extensively modified to fit the IDF’s unique mission--the F-35I is a good example, as depicted in the picture above.
 Here are some unique derivatives of American equipment that the IDF fields.

 1. MAPATS Antitank Missile